syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ## Set header to the Picker

-The SfPicker control allows you to the add the header text by setting the [Text] property in the [PickerHeaderView].
+The SfPicker control allows you to add the header text by setting the [Text] property in the [PickerHeaderView].
 To enable the header view by setting the [Height] property in [PickerHeaderView].

 {% tabs %}
-{% highlight xaml tabtitle="MainPage.xaml" %}
+{% highlight xaml tabtitle="XAML" hl_lines="3" %}

 <picker:SfPicker x:Name="picker">
     <picker:SfPicker.HeaderView>